pinkkila/pinkkstore/README.md

 ## Backend

-- Reverse proxy using Spring Cloud Gateway (to achieve the same origin for frontend and bff-server → no need for CORS configuration and cookies can be flagged SameSite=Lax)
+- Reverse proxy using Spring Cloud Gateway to achieve the same origin for frontend and bff-server → no need for CORS configuration and cookies can be flagged SameSite=Lax.

 ## What's Next